 - Click 'Save and Close'.

-Important notice: if you need to regenerate you assessment which already contains sections, these will be lost.
+Important notice: if you need to regenerate your assessment which already contains assessment-form based sections, these will be lost.
 You will have to add them anew and include the relevant questions.